A pension is a retirement plan that provides a monthly income. The employer bears all of the risk and responsibility for funding the plan.

-For example, a pension plan might offer a monthly retirement benefit that replaces 50% of your compensation (as measured by taking an average of your pay over your last three years of service) if you retire at age 55 and have at least ten years of service.
+For example, a pension plan might offer a monthly benefit of 50% of your pay (based on an average of your pay over your last three years of service) if you retire at age 55 and have at least 10 years of service.

 Taxes on Pensions

-Unfortunately, many companies have stopped offering pension plans.
-This means the burden of saving for retirement falls on you.
-You must figure out how to save enough to create your own pension-like income in retirement.
+The advantage of a pension plan is it provides secure income.
+Many companies have stopped offering pension plans.
+That means the burden of saving to retire falls on you.
+You must figure out how to save enough to create your own pension-like income.